brianguenter/FastDifferentiation.jl/README.md

 * dense and sparse symbolic Jacobian, dense symbolic Hessian
 * compiled executable, in place and out of place, for dense Jacobian and Hessian
 * higher order derivatives
-* symbolic and executable Jᵀv and Jv operations (see this [paper](https://arxiv.org/abs/1812.01892) for applications)
+* symbolic and executable Jᵀv and Jv (see this [paper](https://arxiv.org/abs/1812.01892) for applications)

-These operations are not yet supported (check back in a few days):
+These operations are not yet supported but will be soon:
 * sparse symbolic Hessian
 * compiled: sparse Jacobian, sparse Hessian